 1914 Universal Negro Improvement Association (UNIA).
 Founded by Marcus Garvey to stress racial pride, the importance of African heritage, and racial solidarity across national boundaries.
 UNIA supporters joined Garveyís call for blacks from around the world to help Africans overthrow colonial rule and build a strong African state which would become a symbol of black accomplishment and power.

 1915 The Birth of the Nation.
 The film premiered in Los Angeles and quickly elicited controversy, especially from the NAACP.

 1922 Dyer Anti-Lynching Bill.
-In January, the Dyer Anti-Lynching Bill was passed by the House of Representatives and was given a favorable report by the Senate Committee assigned to report on it.
-But in July, its passage was halted by a filibuster in the Senate.
+In January, the Dyer Anti-Lynching Bill was passed by the House of Representatives but in July, its passage was halted by a filibuster of the Southern Democrats in the Senate.
+They argued that only local authorities could enforce state criminal statutes and they opposed federal intrusion into this area.
 Efforts to pass similar legislation were not taken up again until the 1930s with the Costigan-Wagner Bill.

 1925 KKK March.
 In its first national demonstration the Ku Klux Klan marched on Washington, D.C..

 1930 Nation of Islam.
 Founded in Detroit by Farad Muhammad.
 Preaching black nationalism and superiority in an evil white world, members of the Nation of Islam - Black Muslims - looked to the black community for regeneration and improvement.